-- Hearing aids and earpieces may cause an accelerated accumulation of ear wax. - The otherwise non-allergenic materials used in hearing aids may in rare cases cause a skin irritation or other side effects.
+Hearing aids and earpieces may cause an accelerated accumulation of earwax.

+The otherwise non-allergenic materials used in hearing aids may in rare cases lead to a skin irritation or other side effects.

 Please seek consultation with a physician if these conditions occur.